-Decades upon decades of logging have made Canada into the world’s second-largest exporter of wood products.
+Despite their significance, humanity has not always made the best effort to protect salmon.
+In Canada, decades upon decades of logging may have made the country the second-largest exporter of wood products, but it also left its mark on the environment.
 The price of such productivity became apparent in the late 20th century, when logging led to environmental damage that prompted Canada’s Department of Fisheries and Oceans to conduct a four-year restoration project in the upper Chilliwack River Watershed.

 “The restoration work increased floodplain off-channel habitat along the Chilliwack River valley,” Foy said.
 “Off-channel habitat is critical for juvenile coho salmon survival, particularly during the winter flood period.”

-The researchers wanted to test whether the project effectively raised wild coho salmon productivity at a rate and cost comparable to hatchery production.
-To do so, they needed to estimate coho smolt population in the upper Chilliwack River Watershed, and the proportion of that population originating from the restored off-channel waterways.
+The goal of the study was to test whether the project effectively raised wild coho salmon productivity at a rate and cost comparable to hatchery production.
+To do so, they needed to estimate the coho smolt population in the upper Chilliwack River Watershed, and the proportion of that population originating from the restored off-channel waterways.

 “It was challenging to operate a trap in the Chilliwack River, a large, steep, boulder-bedded mountain stream,” Foy said.
 “Especially during the latter timing periods when the high-level snow melt got underway.”
-All the sites, he noted, were located in forests, which posed a number of other minor challenges for the researchers.
+He noted that all the sites were located in forests, which posed several other minor challenges for the researchers.

 “The study confirmed that floodplain restoration is a viable tool for recovering wild coho productivity in rivers degraded by human activities such as logging,” Foy said.
 He called the findings “encouraging due to the scale and scope of the works.”